friedev/boost/README.md

-# boost-py
+# Boost

+From the original description of Boost:

+> Boost is a turn-based abstract strategy board game like checkers, chess, Xiangqi, or Arimaa.
+> It was designed to be new and interesting for humans to play while still admitting a simple AI and supporting various homework assignments on algorithms and data structures in the SOFT 260 course at UNL.

-boost-py is a Python implementation of the Boost board game designed by [Dr. Brady J. Garvin](https://cse.unl.edu/~bgarvin).
+Boost was designed and first implemented by [Dr. Brady J. Garvin](https://cse.unl.edu/~bgarvin).
+The original implementation was a Progressive Web App made with [React.js](https://reactjs.org/).

+This is a Python implementation that closely conforms to the original rules of the game.
-It can be run interactively on the terminal, or as a [Discord](https://discord.com) bot.
+It can run interactively in a terminal session, or as a [Discord](https://discord.com) bot.

 ## Dependencies